“How do you travel independently through a place when you don’t know the language?”

 Learning how to say at least ‘hello‘ and ‘thank you‘ makes you more likable as a foreigner.
 When I need something, instead of barging into a place and spouting off my needs and desires in English, I open with a greeting in the local language.
 It’s polite, it shows I’m trying, and it indicates respect.

 I usually learn this by asking the first local I interact with.
 Maybe it’s a person at the guesthouse, someone selling me a SIM card, or the taxi driver from the airport.
-Generally they’re delighted that I asked and I want to know, sharing the information happily.
+Generally they’re delighted that I asked and wanted to know, sharing the information happily.

 Learn the hand gestures